RorisangMasilo/Module_1_RORMAS372_BCL2401_E02_Rorisang-Masilo_JSL01/README.md

 #### Areas of Mastery

-To be honest, I cannot say if I have mastered anything, I have only acknowledged that I need to emerse myself religiously in the tech language for my survival.
+To be honest, I cannot say if I have mastered anything, I have only acknowledged that I need to immerse myself religiously in the tech language for my survival.

 #### Challenges Faced